Mesoscopic Helices of Polar Domains in a Quadruple Perovskite

-BiMn$_{7}$O$_{12}$ is a so-called quadruple perovskite, where the Bi is 12-fold-coordinated and Mn occupies two distinct coordination sites: one in square-planar-coordination and another in octahedral coordination similar to perovskites (Fig. 1A).
-With Bi and Mn in the chemical formula, the compound has two ingredients that drive electronic instabilities: (i) the Mn$^{3+} $ $3d e_g$ electrons and (ii) the 6s$^{2}$ lone pair of Bi$^{3+}$ \cite{slawinski2017triclinic,belik2017complex}.
-The former promotes orbital order and associated Jahn-Teller distortions, while the latter promotes polar displacements of Bi and associated local electric dipoles.
-BiMn$_{7}$O$_{12}$ forms a cubic $Im\bar{3}$ parent structure above 610 K and undergoes a proper ferroelastic phase transition to a monoclinic structure with $C2/m$ space group down to $\sim$ 460 K \cite{maia2024two}.
-At low temperature, BiMn$_{7}$O$_{12}$ hosts two low-symmetry polar phase transitions, a $Cm$ phase below $\sim$ 390 K and a $P1$ phase at room temperature.
-The latter is attributed to polar displacements of the Bi cations which align close to the [$1\bar{1}0$]$_{pc}$ direction with a subtle rotation around [001]$_{pc}$ axis (right panel of Fig. 1A, all crystallographic axes in the polar phase are based on the pseudocubic system) \cite{soboleva2024understanding,maia2024two}.
-In addition, the system exhibits two, and possibly three, antiferromagnetic phase transitions below 59 K, involving ordering of the distinct Mn sublattices \cite{behr2023bimn}.
-With ferroelectricity experimentally demonstrated, BiMn$_{7}$O$_{12}$ is a prime candidate to realize novel multiferroic states \cite{mezzadri2009synthesis, zhou2017realization}.
+BiCu$_{0.1}$Mn$_{6.9}$O$_{12}$ is a so-called quadruple perovskite lightly doped with copper.
+In the parent BiMn$_{7}$O$_{12}$, Bi is 12-fold-coordinated and Mn occupies two distinct coordination sites: one in square-planar-coordination and another in octahedral coordination similar to perovskites (Fig. 1A) \cite{maia2024two}.
+Below $\sim$ 390 K, BiMn$_{7}$O$_{12}$ hosts two low-symmetry polar phase transitions, a $Cm$ phase below $\sim$ 390 K and a $P1$ phase at room temperature, both promoting polar displacement of Bi due to the electronic instabilities of the 6s$^{2}$ lone pair of Bi$^{3+}$ \cite{slawinski2017triclinic,belik2017complex}.
+The polar displacements of the Bi cations aligns close to the [$1\bar{1}0$]$_{pc}$ direction in $Cm$ phase (right panel of Fig. 1A, all crystallographic axes in the polar phase are based on the pseudocubic system), while it shows a subtle rotation around [001]$_{pc}$ axis in $P1$ phase \cite{soboleva2024understanding,maia2024two}.